SUNCT syndrome: Treatment

 As diagnostic criteria have been indecisive and its pathophysiology remains unclear, no permanent cure is available.
 Antiepileptic medications (membrane-stabilizing drugs) such as pregabalin, gabapentin, topiramate, and lamotrigine improve symptoms, but there is no effective permanent or long-term treatment for SUNCT.

-However, a few short-term treatments are available and can relieve and possibly prevent some symptoms of attacks.

-Lamotrigine exhibits some long-term prevention and reduction in many patients; however, titration of dose is difficult due to adverse skin reactions.
+Lamotrigine exhibits some long-term prevention and reduction in some patients according to case reports and observational studies; however, titration of dose is necessary due to adverse skin reactions.
+Lamotrigine was found to be the most effective treatment according to a later open-label study, with 56 percent of patients responding to treatment compared to oxcarbazepine (46%), duloxetine (30%), carbamazepine (26%), topiramate (25%), pregabalin and gabapentin (10%).

-Topiramate also has preventive effects but it is accompanied by a high risk of severe side-effects for patients with a history of kidney stones, glaucoma, depression, or low body weight.

 Intravenous lidocaine can abolish symptoms during its administration, or reduce frequency and duration of attacks.
+Around 90 percent of patients responded to this treatment in one study.
 However, administration of intravenous lidocaine requires careful monitoring of ECG and blood pressure.

 Methylprednisolone therapy shows some promise in short-term prevention of attacks, even though its mechanism of action is yet to be discovered.

 The calcium channel blocker verapamil is reported to be useful in alleviating symptoms (lower frequency and duration of attacks), even though some patients experience worsened symptoms.

 Various medications that are often used in other headache syndromes such as nonsteroidal anti-inflammatory drugs, acetaminophen, tricyclic antidepressants, calcium channel antagonists do not relieve the symptoms of SUNCT.

 There have been attempts to alter oxygen supply during attacks to alleviate the symptoms since some of the headaches are caused by decreased oxygen supply; however, elevated blood oxygen level did not affect the symptoms.

-The successful use of ayahuasca to treat SUNCT and relieve the symptoms for three weeks at a time has been reported.

 Researchers now focus on the administration of various combination of medications and therapies to treat symptoms of SUNCT.

+Ayahuasca and other serotonergic psychedelics have been reported to have suspended symptoms in a patient with SUNCT, analogously to the use of certain psychedelics to successfully treat cluster headaches.